wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

             Group 'linux' set to agent '002'.

 #.
-Put our Suricata-specific Wazuh agent config into the shared agent.conf file belonging to the "linux" agent group.
+Put our Suricata-specific Wazuh agent config into the shared/agent.conf file belonging to the "linux" agent group.
 In wazuh-manager, edit this file: ``/var/ossec/etc/shared/linux/agent.conf``.
 Make it look like this:

     .. code-block:: xml